Tourists missing after deadly New Zealand volcano eruption | DW | 09.12.2019

 It was initially believed there were about 100 people on or near the island at the time of the eruption, however a police statement said they now believed there were fewer than 50.

+Of those at least 23 were rescued from the island, with up to 27 still unaccounted for.

+Many of the people visiting the island at the time of the eruption were understood to be from the cruise ship Ovation of the Seas.
+The captain made an announcement to passengers that a group of guests and one crew member were on the island at the time of the eruption, reported the New Zealand Herald.

-Unconfirmed footage posted on social media purported to show ash billowing into the air above the island.
-"My family and I had gotten off it 20 minutes before, were waiting at our boat about to leave when we saw it," said Michael Schade.
+Footage posted on social media showed ash billowing into the air above the island.
+"My family and I had gotten off it 20 minutes before, were waiting at our boat about to leave when we saw it," said witness Michael Schade.

 "I'm not sure if these people were on the island or near it, but there was definitely one group out there and they definitely needed medical care," said Judy Turner, the mayor of the coastal town of Whakatane, near White Island.